Kitty Wintringham: Travels and communism

+Return to the UK and Second World War

-Wintringham recovered from his injury, but was shot again in August, and was sent back to the UK to receive treatment.
-Once he had recovered, the couple set up home together in London, leading to Wintringham's expulsion from the CPGB.
+Wintringham recovered from his injury, but was shot again in August, and was sent back to the UK to receive treatment in November 1937.
+Kitty arrived in London in mid-October to wait for him.
+In December, once he had left hospital, the couple set up home together in London, leading to Wintringham's expulsion from the CPGB in June 1938.
 They married in 1941, once Wintringham's divorce was complete.

-Kitty worked as a journalist in the UK.
+Kitty worked as a journalist in the UK, but as Tom's writing became more demanding, she increasingly took on organisational work for him, including ghost writing, or un-credited co-authorship of some of his 1940 works.
+This included the organisation of the course for Home Guards at Osterley Park, and the course's corresponding government published handbook The Home Guard can Fight.
 She and Tom joined the left-wing 1941 Committee and were founders of its successor, the Common Wealth Party.
-However, Kitty strongly disagreed with leading member Richard Acland over his advocacy of Christianity.
+However, Kitty strongly disagreed with leading member Richard Acland over his advocacy of Christianity, while Acland publicly opposed Kitty's proposals and policy papers, and privately dismissed and derided her in personal and sexist terms.
 She stood for the party in Midlothian and Peebles Northern at the 1945 UK general election, but took only 6.4% of the votes cast.
 Vincent Geoghegan considers this to be the only seat where the party put up a candidate against Labour and affected the final result, although this meant that the Conservatives won the seat.

+Post-war life

 After World War II, Kitty gave birth to a child, Benjamin, and focused on bringing him up.
 Tom died suddenly in 1949 and, a few years later, Kitty moved to Hawaii, but she later returned to the UK.
+Through the 1950s she ensured Wintringham's final writings were published, renewed her friendship with schoolfriend Martha Gellhorn and maintained a close relationship with Dr. Douglas Jolly, but had a shrinking circle of friends in the UK from her past political circles.
+She encouraged Benjamin (Ben) in outdoor pursuits such as walking and climbing as a child and assisted in his design and making of sports climbing equipment, of which he was a pioneer, and the two founded an early climbing equipment business together.
+In the early 1960s, she took great pains to assemble, keep and order an archive of her own and Tom's writings, both public and private, and in the early 60s collaborated with Hugh Thomas on his history of the Spanish Civil war, Hugh Ford on his study of the poetry of that war, and Stewart Hall and Anthony Smith on their studies of mid-century political journalism, allowing access to these papers as a resource.
 She committed suicide in 1966.